“A journey is like a marriage. The certain way to be wrong is to think you can control it.”John Steinbeck

 We took our meal on a sweeping white balcony that seemed to launch itself into the view.
 The sunlight was warm on our backs and the breeze so gentle —I felt like I’d found Shangri-La.
 I couldn’t imagine living like this day after day.

 After breakfast, Pasquale took us on a tour of a couple of other properties, indicating we weren’t obligated to stay at Villa Oriana.
 Though we were reluctant to leave given his kindness, we chose to relocate to a hotel with a panoramic rooftop pool.
 Hotel Cristina wasn’t the most charming of hotels— more 60’s contemporary—but the view from the pool was absolutely irresistible.

-Surrounded by terra cotta planters overflowing with colorful lantana, we had the pool mostly to ourselves.
+Surrounded by terra cotta planters overflowing with colorful lantana, the pool was very peaceful and we had it mostly to ourselves.
 It was just what a doctor might order.
 We relaxed into our postcard view with ease, stretching out on lounge chairs angled toes out towards the bay.

-I grew drowsy before long, my body feeling lighter and lighter, like the birds riding the updrafts above the bay.
-I fell asleep beneath the broad blue sky with dreams of unparalleled views, lemon trees, chocolate torte, rooftop pools and Roman gods filling my head.
+Before long, I grew drowsy—my body feeling lighter and lighter, like the birds riding the updrafts above the bay.
+I soon gave into my exhaustion and fell asleep beneath the broad blue sky with dreams of unparalleled views, lemon trees, chocolate torte, rooftop pools and Roman gods filling my head.

 Our adventure continued from there, but suffice to say after driving for nearly 12 hours the previous day, my interest in driving even a block more had completely fizzled.
 I was reluctant to let my friend know I no longer wanted to drive since we had the Amalfi coast to explore.
 She took it well, however, saying, “You are one hell of a driver!”